nickserv/danamccurdy.com/_posts/2017-04-26-a-parent-s-prayer.md

 image: 'http://i.imgur.com/Nyb1ziD.jpg'
 ---
 My hope for you
-is not for you
+is not that you become
-to become
 who I think
 you should be.